 Man Up Show Facebook Group: https://www.facebook.com/groups/manupcommunity/

-In episode 88 of man up, I answer the question of: Do Asian values get in the way of being truly masculine?
+David Tian: Boom!
+In episode 88 of Man Up, I answer the question of, do Asian values get in the way of being truly masculine?

-Hey this is David Tian and this is man up, episode 88.
+Hey, this is David Tian and this is Man up, episode 88.
 It is coming down to sunset, I changed the setting so I don’t appear so red like I did in episode 87 as the sun was coming down.
 Got a question here from Zach from the private Facebook group.
-He’s been waiting a long while, I’ve been waiting a while to answer it.
+He’s been waiting a while, I’ve been waiting a while to answer it.

 It’s a long question.

-I’m going to try and boil it down to you.
-Very cognizant of the past several episodes have been way past 7 minutes.
-I really want to keep it under five minutes but I know there’s not any chance in this question as this question is too big of a question.
+I’m going to try to boil it down to you.
+Very cognizant of the past several episodes have been way past 5 minutes.
+I really want to keep it under five minutes but I know there’s not any chance in this question, it’s too big of a question.

 So, he is a Singaporean, young and he wants to do his own thing.
 He’s an aspiring entrepreneur.
-But his parents… he’s in a lot of reading and a lot of growing, it’s wonderful, he’s still young but anyway, this is what his parents want him to be or this is what his society and his family – let’s just keep it at society – want him to be.
+But his parents… he’s done a lot of reading and he’s done a lot of growing, it’s wonderful, he’s still young but anyway, this is what his parents want him to be or this is what he feels society and his family – let’s just keep it at society – want him to be.

-So he’s got this little flow chart, be obedient and get good grades then get a degree that they want then get a high paying and stable corporate job, then fly up the corporate ladder, then get married and have kids then work until you are 60 then you die.
+So he’s got this little flow chart here, be obedient and get good grades then get a degree that they want then get a high paying and stable corporate job, then fly up the corporate ladder, then get married and have kids then work until you are 60 and you die.

 Since when was life expectancy at 60.
 That’s kind of sad.
 And then he says, and in the process, don’t stand out and don’t take risks.
 And always please people, always stay out of trouble and embrace senior superiority.
 Okay, then he doesn’t want to do this.

-He’s gone through this intense journey on personal development and growth because he didn’t want to be that wimpy loser who’s 35 unhappy, lost, spent half of his lifetime pleasing everyone else.
+He’s gone through this intense journey he says on personal development and growth because he didn’t want to be that wimpy loser who’s 35 unhappy, lost, who has spent half of his lifetime pleasing everyone else.
 Yes, sounds pretty bad.
 Then he’s done a lot of growing and so on.

 So, great!
 And I’m skipping a lot.
 The guys in the group, you know how long this question is.
 Then he moves into what he thinks is the issue.

 He says he’s had a massive growth over the last two years, excellent for you.
-But he says, “but I’m still resentful and dissatisfied with the upbringing I had which I believe has helped hold me back to a large extend.
-In personal growth, you’re always taught to live on the edge and out of the comfort zone and we have to move towards the identity that we want for ourselves and create the future that we want”.
+But he says, “but I’m still feeling resentful and dissatisfied with the upbringing I had which I believe has held me back to a large extent.
+In personal growth, we’re always taught to live on the edge and out of the comfort zone and we have to move towards the identity that we want for ourselves so that we create the future we want”.

 “But the more I move out of the comfort zone or box, the more I embrace my personal values over the Confucius values that are imparted”.
-Every time he does this, his parents would attempt to put him back in the box again”.
-He says it’s frustrating because they are undoing a lot of his efforts to grow as a person.
-A lot of it comes off as annoying, incessant naggings in order to maintain their positive image or pride.
+Every time he does this, his parents would attempt to put him back into that box again”.
+He says it’s frustrating because it’s undoing a lot of effort that I’ve invested to grow as a person.
+A lot of it comes off as annoying, incessant nagging in order to maintain their positive image or pride.

 Okay, interesting read!
-So his question is this, “how can I learn true masculinity and escape the ramifications of parental imposition of Asian or Confucius values [being a wimpy loser, always playing safe, pleasing people and not standing up for yourself].
+So my question is this, “How can I learn true masculinity and escape the ramifications of parental imposition of Asian or Confucius values [being a wimpy loser, always playing safe, pleasing people and not standing up for yourself].

-After all, I’m living with them and they’ll attempt to control me if I step out of the expectations they impose on me.
+After all he says, I’m living with them and they’ll attempt to control me if I step out of the expectations they impose on me.
 Thank you so much for hearing me out.
 PS, for some of you who may not like what you’re reading, I do understand that my parents impose those values for my interest and I love them and respect them nonetheless”.

 So that’s not the issue.
 The issue is he feels like his parents are holding him back.
 It’s mostly his parents.
 He really didn’t identify society and so on.
 But it’s his parents, of course it’s his parents are part of society.
 And of course the education system has something to do with… but he identifies mostly his parents and the Asians slash Confucius values.
 I understand.

-I think what he’s saying is he doesn’t want to sell out his Asian values so to speak.
+I think what he’s saying is also, he doesn’t want to sell out his Asian values so to speak.
 Are Asian values holding you back from getting what you want?
 I was a professor of Asian philosophy at the National University of Singapore.
-My Ph.D. was in Tang Dynasty, Chinese, Confucius scholar leads.
+My Ph.D. was in Tang Dynasty, Chinese, Confucian scholar elites.
 Their interaction between their intellectual and spiritual religious interests in Confucianism and Buddhism, because Buddhism was very strong… anyway, so I don’t want to get into it.
-So I studied most of my adult life.
+So I studied for most of my adult life.

-Either studying, teaching or both the Asian values so one thing you have to know is what you will hear from people in Singapore about what are Confucian values and Asian values is values of the masses.
-And it’s the same whether in Asia, Europe or wherever.
+Either studying, teaching or both the Asian values so one thing you have to know is most of what you will hear from people in Singapore about what are Confucian values or Asian values is the values of the masses.
+And it’s the same whether it’s Asia, Europe or wherever.
 It’s basically what keeps the man down.

-So you don’t want your slaves, your peasants or your servers or the farmers, so if you think about how most of Asia was for most of Asian history, there was a king who possessed hundred percent or ninety percent, whatever… ninety-five percent of the wealth really of and all the power and the wealth through the power.
-So you’re zero use of tax rates of 50 to 70 to 90 percent and you can make an argument that America is not that different, but the point was like the disparity was much bigger.
+So you don’t want your slaves, your peasants or your serfs or the farmers, so if you think about how most of Asia was for most of Asian history, there was a king who possessed hundred percent or ninety nine percent, whatever… ninety-five percent of the wealth really of and all the power and the wealth through the power.
+So you zero US tax rates of 50 to 70 to 90 percent and you can make an argument that America is not that different, but the point was like the disparity was much bigger.

 You actually had very little liberty and freedom.
 So the elite.
-Let’s make this distinction between elite, values and we’ll call them surf… servant values.
-Let’s use the word servant instead of servs, less feudal.
-Or let’s call it the value of the masses.
+Let’s make this distinction between elite values and we’ll call them serf… servant values.
+Let’s use the word servant instead of serfs, it’s less feudal.
+Or let’s just call it the value of the masses.
 Okay, so the value of the masses.
-Europe went through the French revolution and then and so on, of course American revolution… and have now democratized their society and the middle classes are so much stronger than was before.
-But that came from within.
+Europe went through the French revolution and then and so on, of course American revolution… and have now democratized their societies and the middle classes are so much stronger than it was before.
+This is just obvious but that came from within.

 It was a movement from within the population.
-For Asia, that came from outside, from without, from the external and that was imposed mostly with gunboats to democratize or else… democratize is the wrong word… change your economic social system or else.
-So basically they wanted to do trade the Asian countries and extract resources out of these countries.
+For Asia, that came from outside, from without, from the external and that was imposed mostly with gunboats to democratize or else… democratize is the wrong word… change your socio-economic system or else.
+So basically they wanted to do trade with the Asian countries in order to extract resources out of these countries.